JeanRibes/gemini-ghost/README.md

 ## Input

-I don't envision using it for anything, at for the time being, and to be honest I'm not sure I understand what the spec is trying to say.
+I don't envision needing input for anything, for the time being, and to be honest I'm not sure I understand what the spec is trying to say.

 ## Redirects

-Likewise, I don't envision needing a server that implements redirects, and again, I'm not entirely sure how I would implement it.
+Likewise, I don't envision needing a server that implements redirects; it just doesn't fit my use case.
+I could probably add it if required.
+Would a text file that maps one path to a new redirect path fit the bill?

 ## Client Certs